 We normally have three partner high schools (University High School, New West Charter, and Palisades High School).
 University High School and New West Charter are approximately 20 minutes away via a single Big Blue Bus ride.
 Palisades High School is approximately 30 minutes away via a single Metro Bus ride.
 It is not necessary to have a car to get to your internship site.
 We do not provide nor reimburse for transportation.
 Partner schools for 2021-22 may vary from above due to Covid-related restrictions.

 You should have completed at least one course from the following list: Science Education 1XP (or 1SL), 10XP (or 10SL), 15XP, or Math 73XP (or 73SL), 74XP (or 71SL or 74SL), 75XP (or 72SL), or completed a Cal Teach Summer Internship.
 You must be making normal progress towards a degree in a science related field.
 Other majors are welcome to apply and your eligibility is based on the amount of science classes you have completed.
 If you wish to enroll and have not completed the prerequisites (at least one course from the above list), please contact the Cal Teach staff at email@example.com, to discuss possibilities.

 How to Apply?

 You need to fill out a short online application in order to receive permission to enroll in the seminar though MyUCLA.
 Once accepted into the seminar, we will send you a PTE number that will enable you to enroll in the course.

 In our main menu, go to "Apply" and choose "Online Applications" from the drop down menu.
 In "Online Applications" page, select link for the quarter and course of interest.

 Note that you will need to provide proof of negative TB status prior to visiting a school in person (read more about TB requirements).
-Currently, the TB requirement does not apply since all classrooms visits are online due to COVID.
+Proof of covid vaccine and weekly covid testing is also required.